Melissa George: 2008–2018: Television and critical acclaim

 George returned to television in 2008 in the HBO half-hour drama In Treatment, co-starring Gabriel Byrne and Dianne Wiest, receiving a 2009 Golden Globe Award nomination for Best Supporting Actress – Series, Miniseries, or Television Film, and also received a nomination for "Best Actress" at the 2009 Australian Film Institute Awards.

-In September 2008, George joined the cast of Grey's Anatomy for eleven episodes as Sadie Harris, a bisexual intern, but in January 2009 it was released that she was leaving the show in a mutual agreement with the producers.
+In September 2008, George joined the cast of Grey's Anatomy for eleven episodes as Sadie Harris, a bisexual intern, but in January 2009, it was released that she was leaving the show in a mutual agreement with the producers.
 Also in 2008, she starred in the film The Betrayed, which was released at the San Diego Film Festival, and was released direct-to-video in the United States on 30 June 2009.

 On 9 November 2009, it was announced that George would guest-star in at least two episodes of Fox's Lie to Me playing Clara Musso.
 George also received the lead role in the Australian-British mystery thriller by Chris Smith titled Triangle, which opened to positive reviews.
 George also starred in the British thriller film A Lonely Place to Die (2010), directed by Julian Gilbey.
-She climbed Ben Nevis mountain for her role in the film.
+She climbed the mountain Ben Nevis for her role in the film.

 In November 2010, George was named the new face of L'Oréal Melbourne Fashion Festival.
 In 2012, George appeared as Rosie in the Australian TV series The Slap and as Sam Hunter in the British TV series Hunted, which was filmed over seven months in London, Scotland and Morocco.
 An American adaptation of the series, in which George again played the character Rosie, premièred on the NBC network in February 2015.
 A review of the U.S. series in The New York Times noted George's performance as "particularly beguiling ...
-As Rosie she is absurd, infuriating, sad and very funny."
+As Rosie she is absurd, infuriating, sad, and very funny."

-In 2017, she was cast opposite Sean Penn in the television series The First (2018), created by Beau Willimon and filmed in New Orleans, Louisiana.
+In 2017, she was cast opposite Sean Penn in the television series The First (2018); created by Beau Willimon and filmed in New Orleans, Louisiana.

+On 30 May, George was named as part of the cast for New Zealand series Ms. X.